Are Video Game Addictions Real?

 Much like video games, addictive substances stimulate the reward centers in the brain.
 Based on developing research, it’s very likely that drug interactions can further reinforce addictive patterns.

 Most substance use disorders have well-documented relationships with self-reinforcing behaviors like eating, gambling, sex, and so on.
-Video game addictions are similar to other behavioral addictions and substance use disorders in that it also has biological dimensions.
+Video game addictions are similar to other behavioral addictions and substance use disorders in that they also have biological dimensions.
 Substance use disorders and problem video gaming have several risk correlations.

 Dr. Gentile also draws parallels between substance use and gaming addictions.
 Over the course of his career, he has examined the risk factors associated with both.